Man whose case had been set for jury trial instead pleads guilty to murdering Killeen woman

-A Bastrop man who was set to have a jury trial on Monday instead pleaded guilty to murdering a Killeen woman more than 2½ years ago.
+A Bastrop man who was set to have a jury trial on Monday instead pleaded guilty to murdering a Killeen woman more than two and a half years ago.

 Luke Matthew Cuellar, 28, was indicted on July 8, 2020, on a first-degree murder charge and third-degree felony charge of tampering with evidence.
-He was listed in the Bell County Jail on Saturday in lieu of bonds totaling $860,000.
+He was listed in the Bell County Jail last weekend in lieu of bonds totaling $860,000.
 Cuellar was booked on March 22, 2020.

-A jury trial was set for Cuellar in the 264th Judicial District Court.
-At the pre-trial docket call on Thursday, Cuellar pleaded guilty to murder and a sentencing hearing was set for Dec.
+A jury trial was set to start this week for Cuellar in the 264th Judicial District Court.
+However, at the pre-trial docket call on Thursday, Cuellar pleaded guilty to murder and a sentencing hearing was set for Dec.
 9, with Judge Paul LePak presiding, according to Bell County court records.

-Killeen police said that Cuellar stabbed and killed 63-year-old Ann Smith Evans, on Feb.
+Killeen police said that Cuellar stabbed and killed Ann Smith Evans, 63, on Feb.
 9, 2020.

 After Evans was found dead at her home, police initially treated it as a suspicious death.
 Investigators later determined the case was a homicide.